andre-1337/newprojectjs/README.md

 A small Node.JS CLI script that automatically creates a new project, `package.json`, `index.js` and `README.md` files for you!

+# Features

+Currently, NewProject.JS has a small set of features, that, with multiple updates in the future, could support even more
+- Create a new directory
+    - Create an `index.js`, `package.json` and `README.md` files inside the directory
+    - Open Visual Studio Code after creating the directory and files
+- Runs in any path
+- Lightweight to an extent

 # Usage

 Run `npm i -g @andremont0101/newproject.js`\
-Use NewProject.JS by running the CLI script inside the directory where you want to make the project with `newproject` and typing the desired project name when prompted
+Use NewProject.JS by running the CLI script inside the directory where you want to make the project with `newproject` and typing the desired project name when prompted (cannot contain spaces otherwise VSCode will open individual files per each space and not actually the directory.)

 # Versions